Praneesh-Sharma/FoodieSpot-Agent/README.md

 DB_HOST=localhost
 DB_PORT=5432
 ```
-- Note: Replace <your-groq-api-key> with your actual Grok API key.
+- Note: Replace <your-groq-api-key> with your actual Groq API key.
 - Note: Replace <your-username> with your actual PostgreSQL username.
 - Note: Replace <your-password> with your actual PostgreSQL password.